The Wellness Center

 - LIVING ROOM: Get cozy in the living room with a movie screen and projector, couches, plants, and more.

-- KINDNESS KITCHEN & DINING ROOM: Access free groceries, gather around for a community meal, meeting, or game night in this sunny spot.
+- KINDNESS KITCHEN & DINING ROOM: Access free groceries and snacks, gather around for a community meal, meeting, or game night in this sunny spot.

 - ZINE & RESOURCE LIBRARY: Get info on lots of health and wellness topics like safer sex, relationships, nutrition, dealing with stress, academic tips, substances, safer binding and tucking, and more.